Gray tree rat

-The gray tree rat (Lenothrix canus) is a species of rodent in the family Muridae and the only species in the monotypic genus Lenothrix.
+The gray tree rat (Lenothrix canus) is a species of rodent in the family Muridae.
+It is the only species in the genus Lenothrix.
 It is found in forests in Indonesia and Malaysia.
 A common species, the IUCN has rated it as being of "least concern".

 Taxonomy

 The gray tree rat was first described by the American zoologist Gerrit Smith Miller Jr. as Lenothrix canus in 1903.
 Molecular data suggests that it is closely related to the white-bellied rats Niviventer, but is widely diverged from Maxomys, and its phylogenetic affinities are unclear.
 It has many primitive morphological, cranial and dental features and may have diverged from the core murine lineage at an early stage.